googleapis/google-cloud-ruby/google-cloud-secret_manager/AUTHENTICATION.md

 environments such as Docker containers where writing files is difficult or not encouraged.

-The environment variables that google-cloud-secret_manager checks for project ID are:

-1. `SECRET_MANAGER_PROJECT`
-2. `GOOGLE_CLOUD_PROJECT`

-The environment variables that google-cloud-secret_manager checks for credentials are configured on `Google::Cloud::SecretManager::V1beta1::Credentials`:
+The environment variables that google-cloud-secret_manager checks for credentials are configured on `Google::Cloud::SecretManager::V1beta1::SecretManagerService::Credentials`:

 1. `SECRET_MANAGER_CREDENTIALS` - Path to JSON file, or JSON contents
 2. `SECRET_MANAGER_KEYFILE` - Path to JSON file, or JSON contents